 Listed below are those items in compliance with the Higher Education Opportunity Act of 2008.

-Institutional/Program Accreditations: Florida Southern College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's and master's degrees.
+Florida Southern College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s, master’s, and doctoral degrees.

 Additional information about Florida Southern can be found on our Web site under About.